 Yesterday, at 8500 AGL, I ran both R&L Auxiliary tanks down to 0.0 gals, at 47:35 on the clock, precisely as expected...
 A few seconds later...
 Fuel pressure begins to fall, immediately switched back to left main.

 Accuracy...
 It's a totally new experience.
-I have two fuel totalizers.
-One Shadin and one in my G4.
+I have two fuel totalizers; one in my Shadin and one in my G4.
 Maybe having accurate fuel gauges is overkill...
 But it's an overkill that I like.

 I was the first sender/gauge install for my shop.
 Charged 40 hrs. labor for install.
 (They said it was very simple and straight forward).